Average speed is a key number for cyclists – it’s easy to understand and to use as a benchmark for your performance on

 Faster tyres are surprisingly effective and cost-efficient.
 The best road bike tyres will ride significantly quicker than cheaper alternatives.
 Some brands cut costs on tyres when speccing a build, so switching to faster rubber can be an easy way to upgrade your road bike.

 Many of the latest bikes will come with tubeless-ready wheels and tyres.
-Running tubeless has been shown to be more efficient than using tubes, due to the elimination of the friction between the inner tube and the tyre casing.
-Latex tubes are more efficient than the standard butyl variety if you can’t run tubeless.
+Tubeless tyres can be more efficient than using tubes, due to the elimination of the friction between the inner tube and the tyre casing.
+Latex tubes are more efficient than some tubeless tyres, but have some drawbacks.

 Tyre pressure is important too, so it’s important to keep your tyres correctly inflated.

 14. Go Lycra

-Aero clothing is a factor too.
-Close-fitting Lycra clothing won’t flap in the wind like baggy kit, which can act like a sail and slow you down.
+Aero clothing can help your average speed, too.
+Close-fitting Lycra jerseys won’t flap in the wind like baggy kit, which can act like a sail and slow you down.

 At the marginal gains end of the performance spectrum, clothing can make a significant difference.
 Time trialists will wear a skinsuit to cut through the wind, while the best riders will test its effect on drag in a wind tunnel.